Parvathakkar2003/PRODUCT_INVENTORY/README.md

 npm install
 ```

-Start the React development server:
+Start frontend server:
 ```
 npm start
 ```

-Frontend will run at:
+Frontend URL:
 ```
 http://localhost:3000
 ```

 ---

-## 🔐 Security & Git Ignore
+## 🔐 Git Ignore & Security

-The following files and folders are intentionally excluded from GitHub using `.gitignore`:
+The following items are excluded from version control using `.gitignore`:
 - Virtual environments (`venv/`, `env/`)
-- Node dependencies (`node_modules/`)
+- Node modules (`node_modules/`)
-- Environment variable files (`.env`)
+- Environment files (`.env`)
 - Database files (`*.db`)
 - Cache files (`__pycache__/`)

-This ensures no sensitive or unnecessary files are pushed to the repository.
+No sensitive or unnecessary files are pushed to GitHub.

 ---

-## 🔮 Future Enhancements
+## 🔮 Future Improvements

 - User authentication and authorization
-- Product categories and search
+- Product categories and filters
 - Pagination and sorting
-- Deployment using Render / Railway / Vercel
+- Deployment to cloud platforms
 - Role-based access control

 ## 📄 License

-This project is developed for educational and learning purposes.
+This project is created for educational and learning purposes.